Ireland

 Excise duties

-Excise duties are charged on mineral oils (including petrol and diesel) which includes a carbon charge component (see below), alcohol products (including spirits, beer, wine, cider, and perry), and tobacco products where they are consumed in Ireland.
-Reduced rates of excise duty may apply when setting up a microbrewery in Ireland (depending on production quantities).
-Similarly, Ireland has also introduced a relief for micro-producers of ciders and perry.
-Relief from alcohol products tax also applies to alcohol intended for use or to have been used in the production of flavours for the preparation either of foodstuffs or of beverages not exceeding 1.2% vol., medicinal products, vinegar, and other specified products.
+The EU’s harmonised excise duties are charged on energy products (including mineral oils and electricity), which includes a carbon charge component (see below), alcohol products (including spirits, beer, wine, cider and perry), and tobacco products where they are consumed in Ireland.
+Reduced rates of excise duty may apply to microbreweries and micro-producers of ciders and perry in Ireland.
+Relief from alcohol products tax also applies to alcohol in the production of flavours for the preparation either of foodstuffs or of beverages not exceeding 1.2% vol., medicinal products, vinegar, and other specified products.

-In addition, a diesel rebate scheme applies in Ireland.
-It provides hauliers or coach/bus owners with an opportunity to claim a partial refund of excise duty paid on fuel used in specifically designated vehicles for the purposes of transporting goods or passengers.
+A diesel rebate scheme applies in Ireland.
+It provides hauliers and coach/bus owners with an opportunity to claim a partial refund of excise duty paid on fuel used in specifically designated vehicles for the purposes of transporting goods or passengers.

-Excise duties are not charged in Ireland on the export or sale of excisable goods to other EU countries, but special control arrangements apply to the intra-EU movement of such goods.
+Excise duties are not charged in Ireland on the export or sale of excisable goods to other EU member states, but special control arrangements apply to these intra-EU movements of such goods.

 Stamp duty

 Stamp duty is a tax on instruments.
-It is payable on transfers of land and on other assets where legal title cannot be passed by delivery.
-It is chargeable on instruments of transfer executed in Ireland and on instruments, wherever executed, that relate to Irish property or relate to matters done or to be done in Ireland.
-Stamp duty on the transfer of assets between associated companies may be fully relieved from stamp duty, provided the following key conditions are met:
+It is chargeable on certain instruments (most commonly instruments of transfer) executed in Ireland and on instruments, wherever executed, that relate to Irish property or relate to matters done or to be done in Ireland.

 There is an exemption for transfers of intellectual property (IP), and the categories of IP qualifying for this exemption are the exact same as those for which IP capital allowances are available (see Intellectual property [IP] regime in the Tax credits and incentives section).